 - Surfbox / Gofoil System

-Popularized by the windsurf industry, the deep tuttle box can be found in a majority of windsurfers past and present.
+Popularized by the windsurf industry, the deep Tuttle box can be found in a majority of windsurfers past and present.
 Because of this, many of these foils are adaptable to this style of box.
-Although not all present in this discussion; Naish, Slingshot, Neil Pryde, and Delta all produce foils or mast adapters that will can be used in a Deep tuttle box.
+Although not all are present in this discussion; Naish, Slingshot, Neil Pryde, and Delta all produce foils or mast adapters that can be used in a deep Tuttle box.

-The first consideration here question to ask here is, "What size wings do I want?"
+The first question to ask here is, "What size wings do I want?"

 The smaller the foil, the faster it's going to go and the more power and speed you'll need to generate stable lift.